 Is Venice sinking?
 When will it happen?

-If you’re familiar with Venice you’ll probably already be aware of the ‘acqua alta’, or ‘high water’, which affects the city numerous times a year at higher tides.
+Many people wonder if Venice is sinking.
+If you’re familiar with Venice you’ll probably already be aware of the ‘acqua alta’, or ‘high water’ which affects the city numerous times a year at higher tides.
 As a visitor, your trip may not coincide with this phenomenon, but if it does, you’ll find St Mark’s Square temporarily turned into a lake and raised boards provided for you to walk on.
-This fact of Venetian life may be alarming to the uninitiated, but it’s not an immediate cause for panic and it’s not why people say ‘visit Venice before it’s too late’.
+When will Venice be underwater?
+At the moment, the phenomenon worries residents and visitors but it’s not an immediate cause for panic and it’s not why people say: ‘visit Venice before it’s too late’.

 The increasing frequency with which the acqua alta occurs is thought to be a consequence of the management of the lagoon – in particular land reclamation and the deepening of underwater channels to accommodate tankers.
 Water moves more quickly in the lagoon as a result, causing more tidal extremes that bring high water at one end of the spectrum and the exposing of wooden building foundations, causing them to rot, at the other.
 The wash from cruise ships and other motor traffic in the increasingly busy lagoon exacerbates the erosion of these foundations.

 Groundwater pumping has been stopped, and for a while it was thought that the subsidence had stopped; but a new study has shown that although it’s slowed down, it continues to affect the city.
-It’s even been discovered that whole area also tilts very slightly to the east, with the city of Venice itself on the slightly higher end.
+It’s even been discovered that the whole area also tilts very slightly to the east, with the city itself on the slightly higher end and this is why Venice is sinking.

 How much does Venice sink in a year?